captainchicken2023/Crowdfunding_ETL/README.md

 - "backers_count"
 - "country"
 - "currency"
-- "launched_at" (renamed to "launch_date" and with the UTC times converted to the datetime format)
+- "launched_at" (renamed to "launch_date" with the UTC times converted to the datetime format)
-- "deadline" (renamed to "end_date" and with the UTC times converted to the datetime format)
+- "deadline" (renamed to "end_date" with the UTC times converted to the datetime format)
 - "category_id" (with unique identification numbers matching those in the "category_id" column of the category DataFrame)
 - "subcategory_id" (with the unique identification numbers matching those in the "subcategory_id" column of the subcategory DataFrame)

 The DataFrame was exported and saved as "campaign.csv" in the GitHub repository.

-Contacts DataFrame
 Using Python dictionary methods, we extracted and transformed the data from the contacts.xlsx Excel data.

 Imported the contacts.xlsx file into a DataFrame.